JaylaL008/WHSTechNotes/journal.md

 # November 10, 2025
 During the holidays, technology helped families connect like with using facetime and texting when and where to meet.
 I personally think it makes things way easier.
 Yes, to make it easier for people to order for the holidays.
 Things like christmas presents.

+# November 10, 2025
+I am very excited for Thanksgiving break.
+I am going on a college trip to Houston this Saturday and the food on thanksgiving is going to be amazing.